rust-lang/rfcs/text/0000-linear-type.md

 # Summary

-Add a `linear-trait` language item, that will be applied to a `Linear` trait, that can be used to determine if a type can be treated as Linear.
-Add a `linear-type` language item, that will be applied to a `MakeLinear` unit struct, which will be used to virally infect container-types with the `Linear` trait.
+Add an `droppable-trait` language item, that will be applied to a `Droppable` trait, that can be used to determine if variables of a type can be implicitly dropped.
+Add a `linear-type` language item, that will be applied to a `MakeLinear` unit struct, which will be used to virally infect container-types with linear behavior.
 The compiler will refuse to compile a source file in which a `linear` variable would be implicitly dropped.
 A `linear` variable can be explicitly dropped by either making it non-linear (by moving contained linear fields out), or by using the `std::mem::forget` intrinsic.
 Add a `DropPtr` pointer type, to allow partial moves out of a container as it is being dropped.
 Add a `Finalize` trait, that behaves identically to `Drop`, but can be applied to linear types to clean up during unwinding.
 Add an `explicit_bounds` lint that will require that generic type parameters for an `impl` have their bounds specified.
 Compile the standard libraries with the `explicit_bounds` lint on, and update as many APIs as make sense to be Linear-aware.

 # Motivation